erikbhan/boco-backend/README.md

 #### Running with Docker compose

 By far the easiest way to run our backend is through Docker Compose.
-This is because it automatically sets up and created the PostgreSQL database for you.
+This is because it automatically configures and runs both the PostgreSQL database and the backend for you.

 To do this you need to install [Docker](https://docs.docker.com/get-docker/), and if you're on Linux you also need to install [Docker Compose](https://docs.docker.com/compose/install/) independently.